daltkorn5/fantasy-basketball/README.md

 # Fantasy Basketball
 This repo contains some stuff to help me pick players for my fantasy basketball team.
-It gets data from the Yahoo Fantasy Sports API and from scraping Basketball Reference, and stores those data in a PostgreSQL database.
+It gets data from the Yahoo Fantasy Sports API and from scraping Basketball Reference and Spotrac, and stores those data in a PostgreSQL database.

 ## Setup